pabasara-mahindapala/pabasara-mahindapala.github.io/_posts/2015-02-25-ignore-trust-store-when-connecting-to-wso2-server.md

 layout: post
 title: 'How to ignore trust store when connecting to a WSO2 server'
 published: true
+description: How to ignore certificate validation from client when connecting to WSO2 server via SSL using Axis2 client stub
 categories: [cs, programming, gotchas, wso2]
 tags: [ignore trust store, TrustAllTrustManager, identity server, java, axis2, WSO2, IS, java gotchas, java puzzlers, ]
 ---

 ##Problem
-There might be an instances where you want to **connect to a WSO2 server** (eg: WSO2 Identity Server) using an **axis2 client stub** with an **SSL connection**.
+There might be an instances where you want to **connect to a WSO2 server** (eg: WSO2 Identity Server) using an **Axis2 client stub** with an **SSL connection**.
 In that case you need to set a trust store for the client application to trust the server.
 Trusting the server or not is totally up to the client.
-And the default trust store of Java doesn't have the self signed certificate of a default wso2 server.
+And the default trust store of Java doesn't have the self signed certificate of a default WSO2 server.
 Hence we usually use system properties to set the correct trust store.

 There might be a requirement to totally **ignore the certificate** and trust whatever the server it connects to by ignoring the trust store.
 Most probably in a testing environment.
-Way to do this is some what different from a usual java HTTP client when we use **axis2 client stub** implementations.
+Way to do this is some what different from a usual Java HTTP client when we use **Axis2 client stub** implementations.

 ##Solution
-In axis2 there is a class for this specific purpose, to trust all the servers it connects to, [TrustAllTrustManager](http://axis.apache.org/axis2/java/core/api/org/apache/axis2/java/security/TrustAllTrustManager.html).
+In Axis2 there is a class for this specific purpose, to trust all the servers it connects to, [TrustAllTrustManager](http://axis.apache.org/axis2/java/core/api/org/apache/axis2/java/security/TrustAllTrustManager.html).
 We can use that `TrustManager` to create an `SSLContext` which trust all the servers.

 ```java
  SSLContext sslCtx = SSLContext.getInstance("http");